Cambodia was one of the most beautiful countries I’ve ever been to but it also has a dark secrets.

 Even shortly after seizing power, the Khmer Rouge operated under a veil of secrecy.
 Right up until 1977, the Khmer Rouge’s top leadership (known as “Angkar Padevat”) worked in secret, with few outside of the party aware of their identities.

-Even today when the atrocities of the Khmer Rouge are well-known, that period of history is still spoken in whispers in Cambodia.
-Many local people are understandably still reluctant to speak about that dark era in Cambodian history.
-But of course, it is easy to see why it wouldn’t be the favourite topic of conversation over a cup of tea with a tourist.
-But it seems that the secrecy runs a little deeper than that.
+Despite the fact that the atrocities of the Khmer Rouge are well-known today, that period of history is still spoken in whispers in Cambodia.
+Many local people are understandably still reluctant to discuss that dark era in Cambodian history.
+Of course, it is easy to see why it wouldn’t be the favourite topic of conversation over a cup of tea with a tourist.
+However, it seems that the secrecy runs a little deeper than that.

 Youk Chhang, director of the NGO Documentation Center of Cambodia (DC-Cam), said in an interview published on DW that young people know little about the history of the Khmer Rouge.
 This was one of the reasons they kickstarted a book project in the country designed to educate the younger generation about the past.

-Moreover, a survey of 1,000 Cambodians aged 18 and above, conducted in 2011 by the University of California, Berkeley School of Law, concluded that many young Cambodians were not sufficiently aware of the brutal crimes committed by the regime.
+Moreover, a survey of 1,000 Cambodians aged 18 and above, conducted in 2011 by the University of California, concluded that many young Cambodians were not sufficiently aware of the brutal crimes committed by the regime.

 In the few conversations I had with some of the guides in the Tuol Sleng Genocide Museum about the Khmer Rouge, I learned anecdotally that while the majority of the leaders in the Khmer Rouge were eventually imprisoned or brought to trial, some of those who served as foot soldiers and lower ranking officers for the Khmer Rouge were still able to get top government positions – even to this very day.

-In the past, newspapers such as the Washington Post and New York Times have documented that some of the politicians who served in recent years in Cambodia once sided with the Khmer Rouge.
-Perhaps that is why there has been some reluctance to open up educational initiatives about the horrors committed by the Khmer Rouge.
+Some of the contemporary politicians who have served in Cambodia once sided with the Khmer Rouge.
+Perhaps that is why there has been some reluctance to open up educational initiatives about the horrors committed by the bloodthirsty regime.

 It also explains the lethargy and reluctance of some members of the Cambodian government to move forward with too many prosecutions for the genocides committed during the rule of the Khmer Rouge.

-Don’t get me wrong.
 The history of the Cambodian genocide has been meticulously documented in this important tourist attraction.
+Perhaps it represents some effort, however small, by the Cambodian government to atone for the past.

-But if you do happen to be in Cambodia one day, then I recommend that you go at least once.
-The lessons that we can learn from the genocide and indeed all of the genocides that have taken place throughout the world is a lesson to us all.
-Those lessons are – and should be – unforgettable.
+If you do happen to be in Cambodia one day, then I recommend that you go at least once.
+You probably won’t enjoy it.
+But the lessons that we can learn from the genocide and indeed all of the genocides that have taken place throughout the world is a lesson to us all.
+Those lessons should never be forgotten.

-To read more about some of the best places in Cambodia which are a little more relaxing, read my blog ‘River Markets of Cambodia‘.
+To read about some of the more pleasant aspects of my trip to Cambodia, check out my blog ‘River Markets of Cambodia‘.